 What is Message Writing?

-For instance, when you were not at home, your friend called and informed your sister about the cancellation of a plan for the next day.
+When you were not at home, your friend called and informed your sister about the cancellation of a plan for the next day.
 So, your sister will leave you a message before going out to inform you about your friend’s call.

 Messages can be passed through different mediums, be it phones, texts or emails.
 But for school students, a generic form of message writing is included under the English syllabus.
 For this type of writing, they get to learn about retrieving and interpreting information through the conversation given.
 Then, they are taught about writing the basic inputs into a well-drafted format.